wso2/docs-mg/en/docs/concepts/rate-limiting.md

 An application can be used to support environment restrictions.
 For e.g., if there is an infrastructure limitation to serve a maximum number of requests at a given time, a throttling tier can be set to an application to avoid the system being overloaded.

-For more information on application-level throttling tiers, see [Application-level Throttling tiers]({{apim_path}}/learn/rate-limiting/setting-throttling-limits/#application-level-throttling-application-developer).
+For more information on application-level throttling tiers, see [application-level Throttling tiers]({{apim_path}}/learn/rate-limiting/setting-throttling-limits/#application-level-throttling-application-developer).

-Check [How to define API/Resource level rate limiting]({{base_path}}/how-tos/rate-limiting/adding-throttling-policies) and [How to enabled distributed rate limiting](/how-tos/rate-limiting/distributed-throttling) for more information.
+Check [how to define API/Resource level rate limiting]({{base_path}}/how-tos/rate-limiting/adding-throttling-policies) and [how to enabled distributed rate limiting](/how-tos/rate-limiting/distributed-throttling) for more information.